300th Anniversary Celebrations

 Dr. Zachman examines what are the unique gifts that the Reformed theological tradition can offer to the church going into the future?
 Two of its most important gifts are the focus on the free self-giving goodness of God, and the central role of gratitude in the lives of the faithful.
 The Reformed tradition insists that God is not only the giver of every good thing, but is also the one who freely gives Godself to us, so that “God may be all in all” (1 Cor.
 15:28).
 Our lives should therefore express gratitude not only for the abundant gifts God freely gives us, but for the gift of God’s very self to us.
 This is a powerful message and gift we can share as the church moving forward.

-On Sunday, October 12th all PA Conferences will come together for an event at Falkner Swamp Reformed UCC.
-Guest preacher for this event will be our General Minister and President, Rev. Dr. Karen Georgia Thompson.
+On Sunday, October 12th all PA Conferences came together for an event at Falkner Swamp Reformed UCC.
+Guest preacher for this event was our General Minister and President, Rev. Dr. Karen Georgia Thompson.

-On Wednesday, October 15th the four PA Conferences will hold individual events within their own boundaries:
+On Wednesday, October 15th the four PA Conferences held individual events within their own boundaries: